smitngandhi/SGP_Mitra/SGP_Mitra-main/README.md

 ##  About The Project

-**SGP Mitra** is an advanced AI-powered mental wellness assistant designed to provide personalized emotional support and mental health guidance.
+** Mitra** is an advanced AI-powered mental wellness assistant designed to provide personalized emotional support and mental health guidance.
 Built with modern web technologies, it combines the power of Large Language Models (LLMs), sentiment analysis, and machine learning to deliver a comprehensive mental health platform.

 ###  **Key Objectives**
 - Provide 24/7 accessible mental health support